guylepage3/m3/README.md

-# harmony
+# scepter
 Harmonious is a css postcss ultra-light framework

-Harmony is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.
+scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.

 ## Table of contents